 Our Favorite Riding Toys Include:

-- Little Tikes Go and Grow Giraffe: Offers adjustable seat, steering and wide front wheel base for stability as child gains strength and stability!
+Little Tikes Go and Grow Dinosaur: Offers adjustable seat, steering and wide front wheel base for stability as child gains strength and stability!

-- Little Tikes Push and Ride Racer: Low seat allows for child to easily climb on and off.
-High back and easy grip handlebars keep the rider steady!
+Fisher Price Laugh & Learn: Low seat allows for child to easily climb on and off.
 Also doubles as walking toy, encouraging pull to stand and supported stepping.

 Learning to Ride a Tricycle Activity Ideas